samanthagwynetha/samanthagwynetha/README.md

 ## 💫 About Me:
 - 🎓 Passionate about real-world tech and full-stack development
 - 🧠 Self-taught & driven by curiosity
-- 💬 Learning by doing.
-Growing by trying

 ---